 Construction interview questions and how to answer

-Construction, engineering and surveying interviewers are typically senior members of the team you’d be joining, and they are looking to find out more about you.
+Construction, engineering and surveying graduate interviewers are typically senior members of the team you’d be joining, and they are looking to find out more about you.
 Are you someone whom they could safely send to client meetings straight away?
 Would you fit well in a multidisciplinary project team?
 Can you get things done?
+Do your values fit with the company’s?
 If you have a related degree, do you know your stuff?

 Types of graduate construction, civils and surveying interviews

 - telephone or video (sometimes used by recruiters as a first interview)

 - face-to-face, based around your strengths and/or competencies, your CV and your motivations for applying

 You can expect to be asked about your skills, strengths and weaknesses and attributes, why you want the job, your understanding of the industry and your career aspirations.

 Possible interview question 1: ’Tell us about yourself’